Skip to content

-DNB Group (Chilean agency), Banco BICE, Corpbanca New York Branch, and Caixabank on the closing and first disbursement under the financing of the development, design, engineering, procurement, construction and maintenance of an approx. 60MWp photovoltaic solar generation facility known as Laberinto Este and an approx. 86MWp photovoltaic solar generation facility known as Laberinto Oeste, for a combined installed capacity of 146MWp, both of which are installed in Sierra Gorda, Antofagasta, and its related transmission line and civil engineering works, for up to USD187 million.
+- DNB Group (Chilean agency), Banco BICE, Corpbanca New York Branch, and Caixabank on the closing and first disbursement under the financing of the development, design, engineering, procurement, construction and maintenance of an approx. 60MWp photovoltaic solar generation facility known as Laberinto Este and an approx. 86MWp photovoltaic solar generation facility known as Laberinto Oeste, for a combined installed capacity of 146MWp, both of which are installed in Sierra Gorda, Antofagasta, and its related transmission line and civil engineering works, for up to USD187 million.

-Pattern Energy Group on a credit facility for USD197 million approx. granted by Crédit Agricole Corporate and Investment Bank, Société Générale and Sumitomo Mitsui Banking Corporation, to finance the construction, initial operation and costs related to the development of its 122MW Conejo solar plant in the Atacama Desert.
+- Pattern Energy on a credit facility for USD197 million approx. granted by Crédit Agricole Corporate and Investment Bank, Société Générale and Sumitomo Mitsui Banking Corporation, to finance the construction, initial operation and costs related to the development of its 122MW Conejo solar plant in the Atacama Desert.
 To finance the VAT associated to the construction, Banco Santander granted a USD10 million loan.

-J.P.
+- J.P.
 Morgan Chase Bank on a USD2.5 billion loan granted to Cencosud, Chile’s largest retailer, for the acquisition of Carrefour in Colombia.

-Pattern Energy Group and AEI on a USD215 million credit agreement for the financing of a 115MW wind farm called El Arrayán.
+- Pattern Energy Group and AEI on a USD215 million credit agreement for the financing of a 115MW wind farm called El Arrayán.

 AWARDS AND RECOGNITIONS

-Recognized in Corporate and M&A, LACCA.
+- Recognized as Thought Leader in Corporate and M&A, LACCA.

-Recognized in Banking and Finance, Best Lawyers.
+- Recognized in Banking and Finance, Capital Markets, Investment, Project Finance and Development, Best Lawyers.

 ACTIVITIES AND MEMBERSHIPS

-Professor, Master of Business Law, Universidad de los Andes (2014-2015).
+- Professor, Master of Business Law, Universidad de los Andes (2014-2015).